 Causes skin irritation.
 Causes serious eye damage.

-Wear protective gloves and eye/face protection.
-Wash thoroughly after handling.
+Wash face, hands and any exposed skin thoroughly after handling Wear protective gloves/protective clothing/eye protection/face protection.
+IF ON SKIN: Wash with plenty of soap and water.
 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
-Specific treatment (see label).
+Immediately call a POISON CENTER or doctor/physician.
 If skin irritation occurs: Get medical advice/attention.
+Take off contaminated clothing and wash before reuse.